When I was young, my mom took my sister and I to the library every week without fail.

 My first bookmarks were the inspiration for the earthegy bookmark line, and they done their job well.
 The bookmarks I’ve made have given me a chance to share my appreciation for something so simple, yet so elegant.
 They are the resting place for mismatched gems, and random glass beads…a new purpose for something extra laying around.
 There are no design rules when making bookmarks, except for one…they must respect the book and protect the written word.

 And I have a confession to make…my earthegy bookmarks are my weakness.
 They make no business sense.
 They don’t make a profit, and even if purchased in bulk, the sale doesn’t add up to much.
 But they give me something else.
-Whenever someone buys one, I know exactly the pleasure they’re going to derive from it.
 They’ll be marking a page for someone that shares my love for the written word, adding a little sparkle to their bedside table, and joining that person in their adventures.
 That is enough.

 To view all earthegy products, please visit my shop.